tensorflow/hub/docs/tf1_hub_module.md

 ### Trying out alternative modules

-Whenever there are multiple modules for the same task, TensorFlow Hub encourages to equip them with compatible signartures (interfaces) such that trying different ones is as easy as varying the module handle as a string-valued hyperparameter.
+Whenever there are multiple modules for the same task, TensorFlow Hub encourages to equip them with compatible signatures (interfaces) such that trying different ones is as easy as varying the module handle as a string-valued hyperparameter.